 12. Trojane doughnut

-Bograč is influenced by the neighboring Hungary's famous dish, goulash.
-The soup has three kinds of meat combined (pork, beef and game), mixed with potatoes, paprika and wine.
+Bograč is influenced by neighboring Hungary's famous dish, goulash.
+The soup has three kinds of meat combined (pork, beef, and game), mixed with potatoes, paprika, and wine.
 There is even a festival held every year - called Bogračijada, where professional and amateur cooks compete to see who can make the best Bograč.

 14. Idrijski žlikrofi

-Idrijski žlikrofi is a traditional dumping, that originates from the town Idrija.
-The small dough pockets are filled with potatoes, ham, spices and zaseka (minced and seasoned pork fat).
+Idrijski žlikrofi is traditional dumping, that originates from the town Idrija.
+The small dough pockets are filled with potatoes, ham, spices, and zaseka (minced and seasoned pork fat).
 They can be served as an individual dish with butter and cheese or with different types of stews.